What is the Love of money?

 Conclusion

-The tragic story of Judas Iscariot has become an example that all Christians should look at to understand the end of a Christian who loves money.
+The tragic story of Judas Iscariot has become an example all Christians should look at to understand the end of a Christian who loves money.
 Taking Judas Iscariot’s story into consideration, the love of money will inevitably lead a Christian into apostasy.
-No wonder the Holy Spirit, through Paul, teaches Christians to refrain from the love of money for the love of money can lead a Christian astray from the faith, making him an apostate.
+No wonder the Holy Spirit, through Paul, teaches Christians to refrain from the love of money, for the love of money can lead a Christian astray from the faith, making him an apostate.

 Tagged .